 One of the first things many singers want to do is increase their vocal range.
-This should only be done by strictly following the vocal techniques and exercises offered by Brett’s programs and not by attempting to extend your range by choosing songs that are out of your range.
+This should only be done by strictly following the vocal techniques and great tools that actually reduce strain like the ones our coaches and courses teach and not by attempting to extend your range by choosing songs that are out of your range.
 Stick to the exercises or you may be inviting injury to your voice.

 Learning to sing is about finding your own unique voice.
 Don’t concern yourself with imitation or trying to sound like somebody else.